ezk84/dcode-gallery/README.md

 # dcode-gallery

-a sound gallery acompanying the d:code photo exhibition
+a sound gallery accompanying the d:code photo exhibition